Dornavineeth/open-unlearning/docs/repro.md

 | **Hyperparameters**    | Learning Rate (lr) = 1e-5 <br> α = 1, γ = 1, β = 0.1 (where applicable) <br> Batch size 32 effectively: 8 per device, 4 grad accum steps <br> Number of Epochs = 10 <br> Optimizer: [paged_adamw_32bit](https://huggingface.co/docs/bitsandbytes/main/en/reference/optim/adamw#bitsandbytes.optim.PagedAdamW) |

-__Note:__
+> [!NOTE]
-1. The results in the next section: display only some important subsets of metrics for each benchmark, for examples of more evaluation metrics that are available: see `muse*/*_SUMMARY.json`, `tofu*/evals*/*_SUMMARY.json` files on the [HuggingFace space](https://huggingface.co/datasets/open-unlearning/eval).
+> 1. The results in the next section: display only some important subsets of metrics for each benchmark, for examples of more evaluation metrics that are available: see `muse*/*_SUMMARY.json`, `tofu*/evals*/*_SUMMARY.json` files on the [HuggingFace space](https://huggingface.co/datasets/open-unlearning/eval).
-2. Results may vary even with the same effective hyperparameters when trained with modifications to the distributed training setup, including when training on a single GPU.
+> 2. Results may vary even with the same effective hyperparameters when trained with modifications to the distributed training setup, including when training on a single GPU.
 For example: methods such as SimNPO & RMU can be significantly improved with careful tuning. **Please use these numbers only for reproducibility purposes**.
-3. NPO in MUSE: for NPO, the MUSE implementation is inconsistent with the [original paper](https://github.com/licong-lin/negative-preference-optimization) as discussed [here]( https://github.com/jaechan-repo/muse_bench/issues/2).
+> 3. NPO in MUSE: for NPO, the MUSE implementation is inconsistent with the [original paper](https://github.com/licong-lin/negative-preference-optimization) as discussed [here]( https://github.com/jaechan-repo/muse_bench/issues/2).
 This inconsistency is carried over into implementations like [SimNPO](https://github.com/OPTML-Group/Unlearn-Simple/issues/5).
 Here, we use the original NPO implementation with the same loss function expression across datasets.